wp-plugins/gallery-bank/readme.txt

 > * Click "Install Now" button.
 > * Click "Activate Plugin" button for activating the plugin.

+== Other Notes ==

+= Minimum requirements for Gallery Bank. =
+*   Wordpress 3.3+
+*   PHP 5.x
+*   MySQL 5.x

 If any problem occurs, please contact us at [support@tech-banker.com](mailto:support@tech-banker.com).

 == Frequently Asked Questions ==

-### How to add New Album in Gallery Bank?
+= How to add New Album in Gallery Bank? =

 In order to Add New Album in your Gallery Bank, locate Gallery Bank Menu on the left side of WordPress Dashboard Menus and then click on Add New Album link.

 Alternatively, you can also Add New Album from your Gallery Bank Dashboard Page.